 Louisiana Seafood Festival: Louisiana's seafood heritage creates one of the most flavorful cultures in the world.
 Add in some Louisiana music and celebrate our greatest bounty: seafood!
 This FREE fall festival (check the website for dates as it varies) in NOLA's City Park will feature food from Acme Oyster House, Drago's, Saltwater Grill, Woody's Fish Tacos and many more!

 World Championship Gumbo Cookoff: Every year on the second weekend in October, almost 100 teams gather in New Iberia, Louisiana for this ultimate battle to crown the best roux!
 Live music and Louisiana cuisine are the highlight of the weekend festivities, but Sunday the gumbo takes center stage.
+Want a flavor teaser?
+Make this award-winning seafood Gumbo recipe from the cookoff.

 Louisiana Gumbo Festival of Chackbay: For more than 40 years, the people of LaFourche Parish have been celebrating gumbo in October!
 It's a family celebration complete with live music, carnival rides and a 5k run.